thakur-nandan/sprint/README.md

 $ pip install sprint-toolkit
 ```

-## :shoe: Quickstart with SPRINT Toolkit
+## :runner: Quickstart with SPRINT Toolkit

 ### Quick start
 For a quick start, we can go to the [example](examples/inference/distilsplade_max/beir_scifact/all_in_one.sh) for evaluating SPLADE (`distilsplade_max`) on the BeIR/SciFact dataset: